 Are You Eligible for Child Support?

 As a parent, you may be wondering whether you are entitled to receive child support payments from your child's other parent.
-Following are a few initial considerations regarding parents' rights to receive child support payments.
+The following article outlines a few initial considerations you may encounter regarding parents' rights to receive child support payments.

 Are You the "Custodial" Parent of a Child?

 In order for a parent to get child support, he or she must usually be the "custodial" parent of a child.
 A "custodial" parent is one who has primary physical custody of a child.
 This generally means that the child (or children) lives primarily with the custodial parent, and this parent is chiefly responsible for day-to-day care of the child (e.g. making arrangements for day care, ensuring the child is well-fed, taking the child to various social acitivities, etc.).